Trump is impeached, again, with the country even more at war over his presidency

 But the vote in the House on Wednesday showed that the Republican Party remains in the grip of a president who refuses to say that the election was fairly decided, that he lost and that he congratulates Biden on his victory.
 At the same time, the law enforcement dragnet continues to round up suspects after the events of last week as new and alarming information emerges.

-All of these things make the context of the second vote to impeach Trump materially different than the first — along with the notation of him being the first to receive this second black mark.
+All of these things make the context of the second vote to impeach Trump materially different from the first — along with the notation of him being the first to receive this second black mark.